abeelen/python-notebook/README.md

   5. Healpy
   6. Optimization

-2. Advance
+2. Advanced
+  1. Testing

-Be sure to understand and practice all beginner notebooks before going to advance.
+Be sure to understand and practice all beginner notebooks before going to advanced.

 ## Authors